 There are several ways to get started with the Elastic Load Balancing.
-You can set up an Application Load Balancer or Network Load Balancer with APIs, AWS Command Line Interfaces (CLI), or through the AWS Management Console.
+You can set up an Application Load Balancer, Network Load Balancer, or Gateway Load Balancer with APIs, AWS Command Line Interfaces (CLI), or through the AWS Management Console.

 When you use Elastic Load Balancing with Auto Scaling, you can build highly available, fault-tolerant applications which automatically scale capacity up or down based on fluctuations in demand.

 Follow the Getting Started with AWS Management Console steps below or read more resources below to get started now.

 Getting started with the AWS Management Console

 Let's get started by creating a load balancer with the Elastic Load Balancing wizard in the AWS Management Console, a point-and-click web-based interface.

 - Create an account and sign into the console